its-tushar-bit/sonatype-firewall-extension/insight-brain-tenancy/readme.md

 * **GlobalTenantJob** - These are specifically quartz jobs (therefore implement InsightJob) which should NOT run per-tenant.
 Mainly used for updating global cache data (like information from HDS)

+### User Sessions (Shiro)
+We use Shiro to manage user sessions which then get persisted in the database.

+For MTIQ we need to make sure all sessions are managed per-tenant.
+The ShiroSessionDAO ensures that all database access is done via the correct tenant and schema.
+There is a session cache in ShiroSessionDAO#SESSION_CACHE however this is not a problem for MTIQ for 2 reasons; Session caching is disabled when using SAML, which we are, however even if we did not use saml this would still work as expected because all sessions are given an ID that is unique across all tenants.

+Shiro sessions are expired periodically (default every 30 minutes).
+In the default implementation this is done using a ScheduledThreadPoolExecutor which can't correctly get the current tenant and often ends up running against a cached (wrong) and invalidated tenant.
+Session expiration is a truly asynchronous process and runs outside any request context and is therefore a type of [Periodic Work](#periodic-work).
+Following those recommendations we make use of Quartz for session expiration by creating a custom QuartzShiroSessionValidationScheduler that can be scheduled for each tenant.